Physics lab courses under digital transformation: A tri-national survey among university lab instructors about the role

 All in all, the data suggest that instructors have changed the use of digital technologies in their lab courses over time.
-During the pandemic, they especially used technologies that were accessible to their students also in distance learning settings, thus they introduced new technologies (e.g., smartphones/tablets) and used typical lab equipment (e.g., microcontroller) less often.
-Technologies that are independent of the learning setting (e.g., tools for digital data analysis) have been used the same way also during the pandemic and afterward.
+During the pandemic, they especially used technologies that were accessible to their students also in distance learning settings, thus they introduced new technologies for data collection (e.g., smartphones/tablets) and the organization of the course (e.g., digital exams, tools for communication) while lab-specific equipment (e.g., microcontroller) was used less often.
+Contrary, technologies that are independent of the learning setting (e.g., tools for digital data analysis) have been used the same way also during the pandemic and afterward.
 Since the frequency of use of newly introduced technologies has not returned to the initial value after the pandemic, the data suggest that digital technologies are nowadays used more often in physics lab courses than before.